IvaMate/MoodTracker/README.md

 HackAD - Mood Tracker Mobile App
 Jun 2021

-Project descriptionIn four European countries (Italy, Greece, Croatia and France), the project partners set up Social Hackademy Labs and, through an extensive 100-hour combined training course, educate a total of 120 disadvantaged young people aged 16 to 29. three areas:
+In four European countries (Italy, Greece, Croatia and France), the project partners set up Social Hackademy Labs and, through an extensive 100-hour combined training course, educate a total of 120 disadvantaged young people aged 16 to 29. three areas:
 - development of native mobile applications,
 - web design and
 - visual and graphic design.